JonEHolland/pace-tool/README.md

 ## Usage

+### Pace Converter
 1. **Set Your Pace**: Use the wheel picker to select minutes and seconds
 2. **Choose Unit**: Toggle between min/km and min/mi
 3. **View Conversions**: See equivalent pace in the other unit
-4. **Check Race Times**: View calculated finish times for common race distances
+4. **Check Race Times**: View calculated finish times for 7 common race distances

+### Distance Converter
+1. **Enter Distance**: Use the two-wheel picker for precise distance input (0.01 to 999.99)
+2. **Select Unit**: Toggle between Kilometers and Miles
+3. **View Conversion**: See real-time conversion in the other unit
+4. **Reference Table**: Quick lookup of common race distances in both units

+Switch between converters using the bottom navigation bar.

 ## PWA Features